geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

 Editing a Store
 ---------------

 In order to view and edit a store, click on a store name.
-The exact contents of this page will depend on the specific format chosen.
-(See the section on :ref:`data` for information about specific data formats.)
+The exact contents of this page depend on the specific format chosen.
+(See the sections :ref:`data_vector`, :ref:`data_raster`, and :ref:`data_database` for information about specific data formats.)
 In the example below we have the contents of the ``nurc:ArcGridSample`` store.

 .. figure:: ../images/data_stores_edit.png
    :align: center